eugenechevski/diana-banchero-ra-agent/README.md

     -My services(description of all the services offered by the agent) -Gallery(decorative element)
-    -My team(introduction of the brokerage who the agent works with) -Listings(recent or featured listings offered by the brokerage) -Testimonials(reviews about the brokerage and the agent) -Contact me(social links and email-submission form)
+    -My team(introduction of the brokerage who the agent works with) *Listings(recent or featured listings offered by the brokerage) *Testimonials(reviews about the brokerage and the agent) -Contact me(social links and email-submission form)
     -Footer(copyright and the author of the website)